mkinderwater/mk-piclock/README.md

 - Press while an alarm is active: dismiss the alarm
 - Short press while music or a story is playing: stop the audio
-- Hold for three seconds, then release before eight seconds: play a random song
+- Hold, then release: play a random song
-- Hold for eight seconds: open the OLED network diagnostic screen
+- Keep holding the sensor: open the OLED network diagnostic screen
 - Tap while diagnostics are open: close diagnostics
 - Ten short taps within eight seconds: play a random story when Story Mode is enabled
 - Any touch press: blink the RGB LED using the selected touch-feedback colour

 The music action runs only when the sensor is released.
-Continuing to hold past eight seconds opens diagnostics instead, so the same press cannot start music.
+Keep holding to open diagnostics instead, so the same press cannot start music.
 A diagnostic hold is not counted toward Story Mode.

 Alarms cannot be dismissed from the browser.
 The physical touch sensor must be pressed.

 #### OLED network diagnostics

-The diagnostic screen shows:
+Simply hold down the touch sensor to open the diagnostic screen.
+It shows:

 - Wi-Fi network name
 - Wi-Fi signal strength